puppetlabs/puppetlabs-postgresql/README.md

 Manages grant-based access privileges for users, wrapping the `postgresql::server::database_grant` for database specific permissions.
 Consult the [PostgreSQL documentation for `grant`](http://www.postgresql.org/docs/current/static/sql-grant.html) for more information.

+##### `ensure`

+Specifies whether to grant or revoke the privilege.
+Default is to grant the privilege.

+Valid values: 'present', 'absent'.
+* 'present' to grant the privilege
+* 'absent' to revoke the privilege

+Default value: 'present'.

 #### `connect_settings`

 Specifies a hash of environment variables used when connecting to a remote server.